 Legion of Mary

-The Legion of Mary is a world-wide volunteer lay apostolate of the Catholic Church in which members seek to sanctify themselves and others through a program of prayer, study and spiritual works in union with Our Lady under the guidance of the parish priest.
-Examples of weekly work includes door-to-door evangelization, religious education, visitation of the sick and housebound, Pilgrim Virgin Statue rotations, leading Rosary recitations and meeting the other spiritual needs of the parish community.
+The Legion of Mary is a worldwide volunteer lay apostolate of the Catholic Church.
+Members seek to sanctify themselves and others through a program of prayer, study and spiritual works in union with Our Lady under the guidance of the parish priest.
+Examples of weekly work include door-to-door evangelization, religious education, visitation of the sick and housebound, Pilgrim Virgin Statue rotations, leading Rosary recitations and meeting the other spiritual needs of the parish community.